 To help you better prepare for the road ahead and equip your school as best you can, we’ve compiled a list of top tips to see you through the COVID-19 outbreak and beyond.

 TIP 1: Keep Parents and Staff Informed

-Good communication is now more important than ever.
-The good news is there are many simple steps you can take to ensure you keep parents and staff in the know, no matter the time or location.
+Clearly and timely communication with parents is crucial right now.
+But the good news is there are many simple steps you can take to inform and reassure your parents, no matter the time or location.

 First things first, be sure to prepare important communications well in advance to save on time.
 This will certainly take the pressure off as and when you need to send any high priority messages.

 What’s more, while you may prefer to use in-app messaging (should you have a parent app), SMS messaging is a sure-fire way to ensure all parents and staff are successfully notified in one go.

 We know many of you will be hard at work preparing learning resources from home.
 When it comes to home learning, parent apps can be particularly useful during school closures.